Health Programs & Their Impact

 Infant and Early Child Healthcare (Balsakhis)

-Seva Mandir has trained 99 community health workers for infants, called Balsakhis, who provided care to 2,117 children in a recent year.
-Balsakhis counsel new mothers on critical aspects of newborn care including breastfeeding, weaning and appropriate nutrition.
-Balsakhis also chart child growth, treat basic illnesses and refer serious cases to hospitals, at a salary per worker of just Rs.
+Balsakhis are a cadre of young women selected from the villages and given intensive training on various aspects of childcare and health.
+Seva Mandir has trained over 100 of these community health workers who provide care to over 2,000 children annually.
+In addition to counseling new mothers on critical aspects of newborn care including breastfeeding, weaning and appropriate nutrition, Balsakhis also chart child growth from birth to 3 years, treat basic illnesses and refer serious cases to hospitals, all at a salary per worker of just Rs.
 2100 ($35) per month.
+Seva Mandir also enables Balsakhis to play an important public health role by providing training in data collection, for example, on pregnancy and child nutrition, that informs broader monitoring so that care priorities can be discerned and addressed.

 Seva Mandir’s immunization program has nearly doubled child immunization rates from 35% to 60% in many villages.
 It does so by increasing both supply and demand: regular camps are held on well-publicized dates, and parents receive incentives (lentils) for every shot of vaccine their child receives.
 Last year the camps immunized 1,324 children across 113 villages at a cost of Rs.
 2,400 ($41) for a camp serving 100 families.
 The camps are also hubs for other medical services, and last year treated 2,429 children for common illnesses and provided additional antenatal checkups.